 What to start with

 The beginning stage of Primitive Permaculture is to research what people in your bioregion and climate zone did before civilization – and then to work towards something similar to that.
-For us here at Feun Foo, as inhabitants of the landscape that anthropologist James C. Scott has termed Zomia (the mountain range running from Eastern India down the backbone of southeast Asia), this means learning about hunter-gatherers (like the Mlabri, the Semang or the Penan) and swiddening hillpeople (like the Lisu, the Lahu, the Karen, the Akha, the Hmong, the Mien, or the Palaung) – although we can learn a lot from other primitive societies in similar climates, like New Guinean highlanders or Melanesian/Polynesian Tikopians.
+For us here at Feun Foo, as inhabitants of the landscape that anthropologist James C. Scott has termed Zomia (the mountain range running from Eastern India down the backbone of southeast Asia), this means learning about hunter-gatherers (like the Mlabri, the Semang or the Penan), the native Chong people (whose ancestral hunting grounds we inhabit), and swiddening hillpeople (like the Lisu, the Lahu, the Karen, the Akha, the Hmong, the Mien, or the Palaung) – although we can learn a lot from other primitive societies in similar climates, like New Guinean highlanders or Melanesian/Polynesian Tikopians.

 The Kenyah of Malaysia are taking care of up to 125 tree species per hectare (!) in their forest orchards, and that’s the direction we’re taking, too. (click here for a full list of tree species in our garden)

 While Permaculture includes Wilderness (optionally) as “Zone 5” (“Zone 1” being your house and kitchen garden), Primitive Permaculture encourages the expansion of Z5 into your own perimeter (first Z4, then Z3, etc.) by gradually decreasing control and doing only the necessary maintenance (tending, not toiling), and choosing (semi-)wild, resilient perrenials and/or plants that self-seed over weak, labor-intensive, nutritionally poor domesticated annuals.
 This is inspired by Masanobu Fukuoka’s method of “do-nothing-farming” and Taoist gardening.